Cash flow budget for 2023 – and why having one matters for your business

 A cash flow budget or cash budget is defined as a tool that can help you stay on top of your business’s finances.

-This budget will let you see how much money you are bringing in and how much money you are spending, as well as any potential income sources.
+This budget will let you see how much you are bringing in and how much you are spending, as well as any potential income sources.
 If something unexpected happens, you won’t have to scramble to keep afloat.

-Simply said, a cash flow budget contributes to more effective cash management.
+A cash flow budget contributes to more effective cash management.

 It shows you when additional financing is necessary before the actual need arises.